 What to avoid

 The "full-service growth agency" pitch is usually neither.
 They lack the senior judgement of a consultant and the execution capacity of a real agency.
 You end up paying for both and getting half of each.
 Ask who, specifically, will be in the weekly meeting on week three.
-If the answer is not the same name as the salesperson, you are buying a logo.
+If that name is different from the salesperson on the pitch call, you are mostly buying a logo.

 Working on something similar?